noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - todo: see links

+#### consul integration

+- we diverged from nomad docs, and will likely be unable to use service discovery/mesh as prescribed
+- our images have the consul agent baked in and setup to run via bootstrap.sh files
+- hopefully this is a good thing
+  - we should only need to connect services by pointing them to the allocation ip & port
+  - we do not need to overload nomad with mesh configuration and it can focus on pure orchestration
+- check the links > networking related docs

 #### vault integration

 - nomad servers and clients retrieve vault tokens that enables the nomad tasks to complete their duties